Skip to content

 First, you should review the Student Aid Report that you receive after you submit your FAFSA application to make sure all the information is accurate.
 If there are mistakes, submit corrections.
 If the original information is accurate, you may still be able to participate in work-study or apply for loans and scholarships.
 Contact the office for further details.

 First, you must meet the eligibility requirements and submit the FAFSA and all necessary forms to the Financial Aid Office.
-Then, you must attend a Loan Entrance Counseling session.
-For more loan information, visit our loan area.
+Then, you must complete a Loan Entrance Counseling session.
+For more loan information, contact the Financial Aid Office.

-If a paid preparer completed your taxes, you can request a copy from them.
+If a paid repairer completed your taxes, you can request a copy from them.
 You are also able to request a tax printout from the IRS.
-You can print a copy of Form 4506-T from the IRS web site to request a transcript.
+You can print a copy of Form 4506-T from the IRS website to request a transcript.

 You will need to contact the IRS and request proof from them that you did not file taxes for the year in question.
 Form 4506-T, if needed, may be used for this purpose.
 The IRS phone number is 1-800-829-1040.